 English Studies is designed for students who wish to refine their skills and knowledge in English and consolidate their English literacy skills to enhance their personal, social, educational and vocational lives.
 It is a course for students who wish to be awarded a Higher School Certificate but who are seeking an alternative to the English Standard course.
+These students do not plan to go to University straight after High School.

 English Standard is designed for all students to increase their expertise in English and consolidate their English literacy skills in order to enhance their personal, social, educational and vocational lives.
 The students learn to respond to and compose a wide variety of texts in a range of situations in order to be effective, creative and confident communicators.
+This course will contribute to an ATAR for University entrance.

 English Advanced is designed for students to undertake the challenge of higher-order thinking to enhance their personal, social, educational and vocational lives.
 These students apply critical and creative skills in their composition of and response to texts in order to develop their academic achievement through understanding the nature and function of complex texts.
+This course is an excellent preparation for the demands of critical thinking and writing that students will need for future tertiary study.
+This course will contribute to the ATAR for University entrance.

 English Extension is designed for students undertaking English Advanced who choose to study at a more intensive level in diverse but specific areas.
-They enjoy engaging with complex levels of conceptualisation and seek the opportunity to work in increasingly independent ways.
+They enjoy engaging with complex levels of conceptual thinking and discussion and seek the opportunity to work in increasingly independent ways.